slsa-framework/slsa/docs/spec/draft/attested-build-env-levels.md

 TODO

-## Environment levels
+## Build Environment (BuildEnv) levels

-The primary purpose of the Environment track is to enable [auditing] that a build was run in the expected compute environment.
+The primary purpose of the Build Environment (BuildEnv) track is to enable [auditing] that a build was run in the expected execution context.

-The lowest level only requires SLSA Build L1 (or higher) Provenance to exist for the build image, while higher levels provide increasing auditability of the build environment's properties and integrity of the generated provenance attestations.
+The lowest level only requires SLSA [Build L1] (or higher) Provenance to exist for the build image, while higher levels provide increasing auditability of the build environment's properties and integrity of the generated provenance attestations.
 The highest levels introduce further requirements for hardware-